scriptkitties/fglt/_agora/book-03-daemons-at-the-gateway-part-01.md

 **Socrates:** firstly as web forums
 **Socrates:** now as Reddit
 **Glaucon:** neat
-**Socrates:** there are still some hangers-on who use ye olde style BBSes, but Reddit is a direct descendant, via web forums
+**Socrates:** there are still some hangers-on who use *þe olde style* BBSes, but Reddit is a direct descendant, via web forums
 **Glaucon:** so Usenet is sort of like a more versatile FidoNet?
 **Socrates:** no
 **Glaucon:** uhh